lab-cosmo/shiftml/README.md

 **Disclaimer: As with all machine learning models, ShiftML3 should be used within its domain of applicability and in a cautious manner.**

-Welcome to ShitML, a python package for the prediction of chemical shieldings of organic solids and beyond.
+Welcome to ShiftML, a python package for the prediction of chemical shieldings of organic solids and beyond.

 ## Usage